Antonius-MS/Konf_M20_Gindra-Vady_Juric_Metry-Saad/README.md

 - branch name: testCoffee
 - purpose: test all methods in Coffee Class
 - framework: JUnit 5
-- test objects created: longBlack, latte, cappuccino
+- test objects created: longBlack, coldCoffee
 - method used for testing: assertEquals(expectedValue, actualValue)
 - explanation:
-  - init three coffees that are completely different for each test [setup]
+  - init two coffees that are completely different for each test [setup]
   - call constructor [exercise]
   - verify that constructor works as expected [verify]
   - call getter methods [exercise]